-Reversals are the loss of biomass carbon ("Loss of Biomass Carbon") after credits have been received by projects but before the expiration of the Project Duration.
-If there is Loss of Biomass Carbon such that the remaining biomass carbon in Project Trees may be less than the amount of biomass carbon for which Registry credits have been issued, then the Project Operator must estimate the amount of remaining carbon and report this estimate within 60 days of becoming aware of the loss.
+Reversals can occur if there is a loss of stored carbon serving as the basis for credits for GHG emission mitigation after credits have been received by projects but before the expiration of the Preservation Commitment.
+(References in this section to "carbon" shall mean carbon serving as the basis for credits for GHG emission mitigation).
+A "Reversal" is loss of stored carbon such that the remaining stored carbon within the Project Area is less than the amount of stored carbon for which Registry credits have been issued.
+If the Project Operator or the Registry become aware of a potential Reversal, the Project Operator must estimate the amount of remaining carbon and report this estimate within 60 days of becoming aware of the loss.
 The Registry shall determine, at its own discretion, whether a reversal was the result of intentional action or gross negligence by the Project Operator or property owner.
-If a Reversal was not the result of intentional action or gross negligence, the Registry will replace credits invalidated by the Reversal with credits from the Registry's Insurance or Back-Up Pool or a Reversal Pool.
+If a Reversal was not the result of intentional action or gross negligence, the Registry will replace offsets invalidated by the Reversal with credits from the Registry's Reversal or Insurance Pool.

-If the Registry determines that the Reversal was the result of an intentional action or gross negligence by the Project Operator, the Registry shall estimate the number of remaining creditable tonnes CO2e using whatever estimation methods the Registry deems appropriate.
+If the Registry determines that the Reversal was the result of an intentional action or gross negligence by the Project Operator, the Registry shall estimate the number of remaining creditable tonnes CO2e using the quantification methods contained in this Protocol.
 The Registry shall notify the Project Operator of this count.
-If the Registry determines that more credits have been issued to the Project Operator (counting both credits issued to the Project Operator and credits transferred to the Registry's offset insurance account), the Registry shall notify the Project Operator of this shortfall.
-The Project Operator shall be responsible for replacing the number of credits that have been issued but that are no longer supported by carbon storage in Project Trees.

-Within 60 days of being notified of the number of credits that it is obligated to replace, the Project Operator shall submit to the Registry a sufficient number of City Forest Carbon+ Credits, or credits purchased from the Verified Carbon Standard or the American Carbon Registry, to cover the shortfall.
-If the Project Operator is unable to obtain sufficient credits, the Project Operator may pay the Registry \$20 per tonne CO2e of shortfall to satisfy the Project Operator's reversal obligation.
+If the Registry determines that more credits have been issued to the Project (counting both credits issued to the Project Operator and credits transferred to the Registry's offset insurance account), the Registry shall notify the Project Operator of this shortfall.
+The Project Operator shall be responsible for replacing the number of credits that have been issued but that are no longer supported by carbon storage within the Project Area.
+Within 60 days of being notified of the number of credits that it is obligated to replace, the Project Operator shall submit to the Registry a sufficient number of City Forest Carbon+ Credits to cover the shortfall.
+If the Project Operator is unable to obtain sufficient City Forest Carbon+ Credits, the Project Operator may pay the Registry \$20 per tonne CO2e of shortfall to satisfy the Project Operator's reversal obligation.

-Quantifications of carbon stocks determined by the Registry shall be considered to be verified amounts.
+Quantifications of carbon stocks determined by the Registry shall be considered to be verified amounts under this section.

-If the Project Operator disputes the Registry's reversal calculation, the Project Operator may, at its own expense, measure the remaining carbon stocks in the Project Trees that may be more accurate than estimates made by the Registry.
-The Registry shall consider carbon stock counts submitted to it by the Project Operator, and if the Registry finds that the Project Operator's count is likely to be more accurate than the Registry's estimate, the Registry shall use the Project Operator's count of carbon stocks to determine the Project Operator's liability for replacing credits that are no longer supported by carbon storage in Project Trees.
+If the Project Operator disputes the Registry's reversal calculation, the Project Operator may, at its own expense, measure the remaining carbon stocks within the Project Area that may be more accurate than estimates made by the Registry.
+The

+Registry shall consider carbon stock counts submitted to it by the Project Operator, and if the Registry finds that the Project Operator's count is likely to be more accurate than the Registry's estimate, the Registry shall use the Project Operator's count of carbon stocks to determine the Project Operator's liability for replacing credits that are no longer supported by carbon storage within the Project Area.

-If a Project has had its carbon stock go below the carbon stock necessary to support credits issued by the Registry, no further credits will be issued to the Project until the carbon stocks are above the amounts needed to support issued credits, including credits allocated to the Registry's offset insurance account.
+If a Project has had its carbon stock go below the carbon stock necessary to support credits issued by the Registry, no further credits will be issued to the Project until the carbon stocks are above the amounts needed to support issued credits, including credits allocated to the Registry's Reversal account.